Contraz/demosys-py/README.rst

 Running the damned thing
 ------------------------

-- First og all install the latest python 3.6 package (or later) from python.org
+- First of all install the latest python 3.6 package (or later) from python.org
 - Install GLFW binaries for your OS from your favorite package manger or download it from http://www.glfw.org/
+- If you want working music you will also need to install SDL
 - Make a virtualenv and install the package: ``pip install demosys-py``.
 - Run the default test effect: ``demosys_test runeffect demosys_test.cube``